HazyResearch/deepdive/doc/index.md

 ### What does DeepDive do?

-DeepDive helps create structured data (SQL tables) from unstructured information (text documents) and integrate it with an existing structured database.
+DeepDive helps create structured data (SQL tables) from unstructured information (text documents) and integrate such data with an existing structured database.
 DeepDive is used to extract sophisticated relationships between entities and make inference about facts involving those entities.
-DeepDive can process structured, unstructured, clean, or noisy data and put the results into a database for consumption by standard tools that consumed structured data, e.g., visualization tools like Tablaeu or analytics tools like Excel.
+DeepDive can process structured, unstructured, clean, or noisy data and put the results into a database for consumption by standard tools that consume structured data, e.g., visualization tools like Tablaeu or analytics tools like Excel.

 ### What is DeepDive?